colindembovsky/colindembovsky.github.io/_posts/2026/2026-02-12-transform-sdlc-with-agentic-workflows.markdown

 Check the release notes and recent commits in `github/copilot-sdk`.
 Identify new features or enhancements from the last 7 days.
 Suggest 3 ways to use these updates to improve my app.
-For each suggestion, create a GitHub Issue with implementation details and assing it to Copilot for implementation.
+For each suggestion, create a GitHub Issue with implementation details and assign it to Copilot for implementation.
 Run this workflow once a week on Wednesdays.
 {% endraw %}
 ~~~